tmbasic-lang/tmbasic/DEVELOPERS.md

     - Click "Download ZIP" to download it
 1. Edit `ext/README.md` and replace the tvision link.
 1. Upload to S3: `aws s3 cp tvision-____.zip s3://tmbasic/tvision/ --acl public-read` (use the downloaded filename)
 1. Edit `ext/README.md` and replace the mirror link.
-Test the mirror link to make sure it works.
-1. Update the commit hash in the following files:
+1. Update the URL in the files listed above.
-    - `build/mac-x64.sh`
-    - `build/files/Dockerfile.build-dev`
-    - `build/files/Dockerfile.build-linux`
-    - `build/files/Dockerfile.build-win`
 1. Commit as "Update tvision to commit ____"

 ### mpdecimal